Why should I study data science?

 From insurance, to banking, to healthcare, nearly every industry has recognized the value of data and the people who

 can analyze and interpret it.
-A master’s degree will prepare you for in-demand career opportunities in fields
+A master’s in Data Science degree will prepare you for in-demand career opportunities in fields

 - Data analytics